 The Honda e is the Japanese brand’s first all-electric car designed from the ground up in the compact city hatchback class.
-The car offers its owners absolutely environmentally friendly mobility, confident range for daily use in the city and high technology equipment with full compatibility with mobile gadgets.
+The car offers its owners absolutely environmentally friendly mobility, a confident range for daily use in the city, and high technology equipment with full compatibility with mobile gadgets.

 The Honda e electric car is built on a completely new platform created specifically for electric drivetrain vehicles and is powered by a 110 kW (150 hp) electric motor with 300 N⋅m of torque and rear-wheel drive.

 The Honda e battery pack features a liquid-cooled 35.5 kW⋅h lithium-ion battery located in the floor of the car and provides a low center of gravity, due to which the electric car has the correct 50:50 weight distribution, which positively affects the handling of the compact car.

 The electric car’s battery provides a range of 200 km on the WLTP cycle, and it can be charged using either the Type 2 AC plug or the 100 kW CCS Combo 2 fast DC charger, which provides a charge of up to 80% in 30 minutes.
 The Honda e charging port is located in the hood of the electric car, is easily accessible, and offers a light indication of charge status.

 The Honda e has a uniquely unique design a compact hatchback with a 5-door design.
 The exterior of the electric car can be called proportional with elements close in style.
 In particular, the front and rear optics are almost identical in their performance and are equally separated by a black plastic insert.

 There are essentially no classic door handles in the Honda e, the rear handles are built directly into the body, the front handles are automatically pulled out of the doors, and cameras are offered instead of side mirrors.

 The car is extremely compact, with a turning radius of only 4.3 meters, making it extremely maneuverable in busy city traffic.